 18. On-Site Retention.
 SOD - Identify that on-site retention and detention shall be in accordance with the Town's Storm Drainage Design Manual and develop standards that will allow retention basins without retaining walls to receive partial disturbance credit.
 Depending upon the scope of improvements, on-site retention is required on hillside properties.
 The most common form of on-site retention is the use of retention basins.
 The retention basins must be designed in accordance with the Town's Storm Drainage Design Manual and are included in the disturbed area calculation.
 However, applicants have expressed concern that the retention basins can use a large portion of the allowable site disturbance.
 Also, some applicants use retaining walls to create retention areas.
 The requirement for on-site retention was not intended to increase the amount of retaining walls or increase the amount of disturbance on the hillside.
-The draft code identifies that on-site retention and detention shall be in accordance with the Town's Storm Drainage Design Manual and identifies a 50% disturbance credit for retention areas that do not use retaining walls and are vegetated with native plants.
-Please reference pages 31 and 36 of the draft ordinance regarding this amendment.
+The draft Code identifies that on-site retention and detention shall be in accordance with the Town's Storm Drainage Design Manual and identifies a 50% disturbance credit for retention areas that do not use retaining walls and are vegetated with native plants.